baires-test/backend/readme.md

 * `/api/images/{id} --METHOD PUT` will make the image with the id provided as `active`
 * `/api/images/{id} --METHOD DELETE` will make the image with the id provided as `deleted`.
 As told in the specifications, an image will not be permanently deleted from the database.
 * `/api/images/download/{id} --METHOD GET` will force the download of the image.
 It file to be downloaded will have the original file name.

+## Laravel Homestead - IE Edge

+Laravel Homestead uses Virtual Box for emulating an Ubuntu environment on Windows.
+It creates a new Network interface with is own private IP.
+To access the site on Homestead you just type the IP given and you will see the site running on every browser except IE Edge.
+If you want to use IE Edge please don't use Homestead to navigate the site, instead try something like [XAMPP](https://www.apachefriends.org/index.html) to run the API.

+This is not a problem related exclusively with Laravel Homestead but with every vagrant box that is not reached by IE Edge.
+Even in IE 11 the site will work.

+You can try this [solution](https://www.hanselman.com/blog/FixedMicrosoftEdgeCantSeeOrOpenVirtualBoxhostedLocalWebSites.aspx) but unfortunately it doesn't work all the times.